frederic-perez/AmE-dictionary/data/dictionary.md

 __fustian<sup>1</sup>__ _n_
 __fustian<sup>2</sup>__ _adj_ :two: __1__ Cheap; worthless. __2__ Pompous; bombastic.
 __fustigate__ _v_ /FUSS-tuh-gayt/ Fustigate means “to criticize severely.”
 Its older, less common meaning is “to beat with or as if with a short heavy club.” _The singer’s awards show performance was fustigated by several prominent media outlets._
+__fusty__ _adj_ /FUSS-tee/ Someone or something described as fusty is rigidly old-fashioned.
+Fusty is also used as a synonym of musty to describe things that are full of dust and unpleasant, stale odors.
 __futile__ _adj_ :six::hammer::mega: /ˈfyut l, ˈfyu taɪl/ /FYOO-tul/
 __futility__ _n_ :six::hammer:
 __fuzz__ _n_ _slang_ :two::hammer: The police. _He’d love her with bad skin and no breasts and thick fuzz on her upper lip._